GameB-Ventures/zappy-custom-skill-template/README.md

 ![code](after.png "number generated")

+Please note: It will automatically match the skill to execute using natural language and also parse the arguments.
+Sometimes, it can make up arguments itself, so be warned to explicitly add a validation layer to avoid unexpected results.

 ## Getting Help

 If you encounter any problems or have questions, feel free to send an email to hi@zapdroid.io.